-Let us first cover all the technologies which come under the storage umbrella.
+Let us first cover all the technologies that come under the storage.

 1. Hadoop: When it comes to big data, Hadoop is the first technology that comes into play.
-This is based on map-reduce architecture and helps in the processing of batch related jobs and process batch information.
-It was designed to store and process the data in a distributed data processing environment along with commodity hardware and a simple programming execution model.
-It can be used to store and analyze the data present in various different machines with high storage, speed, and low costs.
-This forms one of the main core components of big data technology which was developed by the Apache software foundation in the year 2011 and is written in Java.
+This is based on map-reduce architecture and helps in the processing of batch-related jobs and process batch information.
+Designers intended it to store and process data in a distributed data processing environment, using commodity hardware and a straightforward programming execution model.
+It can store and analyze data in various machines with high storage, speed, and low costs.
+The Apache Software Foundation developed this as one of the main core components of big data technology in the year 2011, and it is written in Java.

-2. MongoDB: Another very essential and core component of big data technology in terms of storage is the MongoDB NoSQL database.
-It is a NoSQL database which means that the relational properties and other RDBMS related properties do not apply to it.
-It is different from traditional RDBMS databases which makes use of structured query language.
-It makes use of schema documents and the structure of data storage is also different and therefore they are helpful in holding a large amount of data.
-It is a cross-platform document-oriented design and database program that makes use of JSON like documents along with schema.
-This becomes a very useful use-case of operational data stores in the majority of financial institutions and thereby working to replace the traditional mainframes.
-MongoDB handles flexibility and also a wide variety of data types at high volumes and among distributed architectures.
+2. MongoDB: Another essential and core component of big data technology in terms of storage is the MongoDB NoSQL database.
+It operates as a NoSQL database, meaning it does not adhere to relational and other RDBMS-related properties.
+It is different from traditional RDBMS databases, which use structured query language.
+It uses schema documents, and the data storage structure is also different; therefore, it helps hold a large amount of data.
+It is a cross-platform document-oriented design and database program that uses JSON-like documents and schema.
+This becomes a very useful use-case of operational data stores in the majority of financial institutions, thereby working to replace the traditional mainframes.
+MongoDB handles flexibility and data types at high volumes and among distributed architectures.

-3. Hunk: It is useful in accessing data through remote Hadoop clusters by making use of virtual indexes and also makes use of Splunk search processing language which can be used for the analysis of data.
-The hunk can be used to report and visualize huge amounts of data from the Hadoop and NoSQL databases and sources.
-It was developed by team Splunk in the year 2013 which was written in Java.
+3. Hunk: It is useful in accessing data through remote Hadoop clusters by using virtual indexes and also uses Splunk search processing language, which can be used for data analysis.
+The hunk can report and visualize huge amounts of data from the Hadoop and NoSQL databases and sources.
+It was developed by team Splunk in the year 2013 and was written in Java.

-4. Cassandra: Cassandra forms a top choice among the list of popular NoSQL databases which is a free and an open-source database, which is distributed and has a wide columnar storage and can efficiently handle data on large commodity clusters i.e. it is used to provide high availability along with no single failure point.
-Among the list of main features includes the ones like distributed nature, scalability, fault-tolerant mechanism, MapReduce support, tunable consistency, query language property, supports multi data center replication and eventual consistency.
+4. Cassandra: Cassandra forms a top choice among the list of popular NoSQL databases, which is a free and open-source database that is distributed, has wide columnar storage, and can efficiently handle data on large commodity clusters, i.e., it is used to provide high availability along with no single failure point.
+Among the list of main features includes distributed nature, scalability, fault-tolerant mechanism, MapReduce support, tunable consistency, query language property, support multi-datacenter replication, and eventual consistency.

-Next lets us talk about the different fields of big data technology i.e. Data Mining.
+Next, let us talk about the different fields of big data technology, i.e., Data Mining.

-5. Presto: It is a popular open-source and a SQL based distributed query Engine which is used for running interactive queries against the data sources of every scale and the size ranges from Gigabytes to Petabytes.
+5. Presto: It is a popular open-source and SQL-based distributed query Engine that runs interactive queries against the data sources of every scale, and the size ranges from Gigabytes to Petabytes.
 With its help, we can query data in Cassandra, Hive, proprietary data stores, and relational database storage systems.
-This is a java based query engine that was developed by the Apache foundation in the year 2013.
-A few sets of companies who are making good use of the Presto tool are Netflix, Airbnb, Checkr, Repro and facebook.
+The Apache Foundation developed this Java-based query engine in the year 2013.
+A few companies making good use of the Presto tool are Netflix, Airbnb, Checkr, Repro, and Facebook.

-Now let us read about all those big data technologies which are a part of Data analytics:
+Now let us read about all those big data technologies that are a part of Data analytics:

-7. Apache Kafka: Known for its publish-subscribe or pub-sub as it is popularly known as, is a direct messaging, asynchronous messaging broker system which is used to ingest and perform data processing on real-time streaming data.
-It also provides a provision of the retention period and the data can be channelized by means of producer-consumer mechanism.
-It is one of the most popular streaming platforms which is very similar to the enterprise messaging system or a messaging queue.
-Kafka has launched many enhancements to date and one major kind is that of Kafka confluent which provides an additional level of properties to Kafka such as Schema registry, Ktables, KSql, etc. It was developed by the Apache Software community in the year of 2011 and is written in Java.
-The companies which are making use of this technology include Twitter, Spotify, Netflix, Linkedin, Yahoo, etc.
+7. Apache Kafka: Known for its publish-subscribe or pub-sub as it is popularly known, it is a direct messaging, asynchronous messaging broker system used to ingest and perform data processing on real-time streaming data.
+It also includes a provision for setting the retention period, and you can channel the data using a producer-consumer mechanism.
+It is one of the most popular streaming platforms, similar to the enterprise messaging system or a messaging queue.
+Kafka has launched many enhancements to date, and one major kind is that of Kafka confluent, which provides an additional level of properties to Kafka such as Schema registry, Ktables, KSql, etc. It was developed by the Apache Software community in 2011 and is written in Java.
+The companies using this technology include Twitter, Spotify, Netflix, Linkedin, Yahoo, etc.

-8. Splunk: Splunk is used to capture, correlate and index real-time streaming data from a searchable repository from where it can generate reports, graphs, dashboards, alerts and data visualizations.
-It is also used for security, compliance and application management and also for web analytics, generating business insights and business analysis.
-It was developed by Splunk in Python, XML, Ajax.
+8. Splunk: Splunk is used to capture, correlate, and index real-time streaming data from a searchable repository from where it can generate reports, graphs, dashboards, alerts, and data visualizations.
+It also serves purposes in security, compliance, and application management, as well as in web analytics, the generation of business insights, and business analysis.
+Splunk developed it in Python, XML, and Ajax.

-9. Apache Spark: Now comes the most critical and the most awaited technology in the domain of Big data technologies i.e. Apache Spark.
-It is possibly among the ones which are topmost in demand today and makes use of Java, Scala or Python for its processing.
-This is used to process and handle the real-time streaming data by making use of Spark Streaming which uses batching and windowing operations to make that happen.
-Spark SQL is used to create data frames, datasets on top of RDDs and thereby providing a good flavor of transformations and actions which form an integral component of Apache Spark Core.
-Other components such as Spark Mllib, R and graphX are also useful in the case of analysis and doing machine learning and data science.
-The in-memory computing technique is what makes it different from other tools and components and supports a wide variety of applications.
-It was developed by the Apache Software foundation in Java language primarily.
+9. Apache Spark: Now comes the most critical and the most awaited technology in Big data technologies, i.e., Apache Spark.
+It is possibly among the topmost in demand today and uses Java, Scala, or Python to process.
+Spark Streaming processes and handles real-time streaming data using batching and windowing operations.
+Spark SQL creates data frame datasets on top of RDDs, providing a robust set of transformations and actions, which are integral components of Apache Spark Core.
+Other components, such as Spark Mllib, R, and graphX, are also useful in analyzing and doing machine learning and data science.
+The in-memory computing technique differentiates it from other tools and components and supports various applications.
+It was primarily developed by the Apache Software Foundation in Java language primarily.

-10. R language: R is a programming language and a free software environment which is used for statistical computing and also for graphics in one of the most important languages in R. This is one among the most popular language among data scientists, data miners and data practitioners for developing statistical software and majorly in data analytics.
+10. R language: R is a programming language and a free software environment used for statistical computing and graphics.
+It is one of the most important languages in R. This is one of the most popular languages among data scientists, data miners, and data practitioners for developing statistical software and majorly in data analytics.

 Let us now discuss the technologies related to Data Visualization.

-11. Tableau: It is the fastest and powerful growing data visualization tool that is used in the business intelligence domain.
-Data analysis is a very fast machine that is possible with the help of Tableau and visualizations are created in the form of Worksheets and dashboards.
-It is developed by the tableau company in the year 2013 and is written in Python, C++, Java and C. Companies which are making use of Tableau are: QlikQ, Oracle Hyperion, Cognos, etc.
+14. Tableau: It is the fastest and most powerful growing data visualization tool used in business intelligence.
+Tableau, a powerful tool for rapid data analysis, enables the creation of visualizations in the form of Worksheets and dashboards.
+Tableau company developed it in 2013, and its programming languages include Python, C++, Java, and C. Companies that use Tableau are QlikQ, Oracle Hyperion, Cognos, etc.